TrainedDev/Noirframe/README.md

 ## ⚠️ External API & Free-Tier Limitations

+> ⚠️ **Free-Tier Hosting Notice:** The NoirFrame backend currently runs on free-tier/serverless infrastructure.
+Free-tier services may become inactive after periods without requests and require time to start when a new request arrives.
+>
+> Therefore, the live application may occasionally be **slow on the first request** or return temporary **502/503 errors** while the backend is starting.
+>
+> These delays are caused by the hosting environment rather than the application's normal request-processing logic.
+>
+> **If the live demo is temporarily unavailable or unusually slow, please wait a short while and retry.
+For a more reliable experience, run the application locally using the Local Development instructions.**

-> ⚠️ **External API notice:** NoirFrame relies on TMDB for movie data.
-If TMDB is temporarily unavailable, rate-limited, or experiencing network issues, uncached movie requests may fail or take longer than usual.
-Redis caching reduces this risk for data that's already been requested once, but cannot eliminate it for new requests.
+> ⚠️ **TMDB Availability Notice:** NoirFrame relies on the external TMDB API for movie data.
+TMDB outages, rate limits, network problems, or API changes can affect uncached requests.
+Redis caching can continue serving previously cached data, but it cannot guarantee availability for data that has not yet been cached.

-> ⚠️ **Free-tier deployment notice:** If the backend is deployed on free-tier/serverless infrastructure, requests after a period of inactivity may take longer than usual while the function/service cold-starts.
-Subsequent requests are typically faster.

-These are external-service and hosting-tier characteristics, not application bugs.
+> ⚠️ **AI Provider Notice:** AI-assisted search depends on external Gemini and Groq APIs.
+If the primary Gemini request fails or returns no usable result, NoirFrame attempts to use Groq as a fallback.
+AI-assisted search may therefore be temporarily unavailable if both providers are unreachable or their APIs experience issues.

 ---